traebracy/py-voice-assistant/README.md

 # Voice Assistant

-A Python desktop voice assistant that listens for a wake word, records speech, recognizes commands, speaks responses, and uses the OpenAI API for conversational fallback responses.
+A Python desktop voice assistant that integrates better w/ the Windows OS, preferably, and listens for a wake word, records speech, recognizes commands, speaks responses, and uses the OpenAI API for conversational fallback responses.

 This project is one of my larger Python practice builds because it combines a user interface, audio recording, speech recognition, text-to-speech, web actions, timer commands, and API integration.